shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - Advanced prompting techniques and supervised instruction fine-tuning will be incorporated to maintain robust model performance while balancing potential accuracy trade-offs.

-- The fine-tuning process will be implemented as part of a **modular and scalable system**, ensuring seamless integration into the company’s long-term AI ecosystem.

 - This project operates under a **tight deadline**, necessitating a strong focus on efficiency and quality.